Sep 14, 2024

 Movies like this are catnip to film students and critics, but they sometimes aren't all that impressive to a paying audience.
 It bombed at the box office back in 1983 grossing $2.5 million on a $10 million dollar budget, and it bombed on the Mahoning lot, with dozens of cars leaving during intermission before it even began, and dozens more checking out before the film had reached the halfway point.
 We stayed until it was over, but neither my wife or our friend Mike liked it any more than I did.
 If I had to pick the least enjoyable movie that I've ever watched at the Mahoning Drive-In Theater, it would have to be Rumble Fish.

 And that's a wrap on A Couple A Coppola.
 I wish that I had something more positive to say, but I guess that I just don't really dig Francis Ford Coppola all that much.
 Plenty of people do.
-He's widely regarded as one of the greatest directors of all time, but his work is just not something that connects with me all that much.
+He's widely regarded as one of the greatest directors of all time, but his work is just not something that connects with me.